-This tool12 is present in the Mageia Control Center under the tab Hardware.
+This tool12 is present in the Mageia Control Center under the tab Hardware.¶

-Draksound deals with the sound configuration, PulseAudio options and troubleshooting.
+Draksound deals with the sound configuration, including the driver choice, PulseAudio options and trouble shooting.
 It will help you if you experience sound problems or if you change the sound card.